An Obscure Timex Returns as the Big, Bold, Affordable Statement Watch of Summer

 Every product is carefully selected by our editors.
 If you buy from a link, we may earn a commission.
 Learn more

-Over the past decade, Timex has become a leader in affordable men’s watches by leveraging an extensive and impressive archive.
+Over the past decade, Timex has become a leader in affordable men’s watches by leveraging its extensive and impressive archive.

 The revived Marlin and Q Timex collections, popular during the 1960s and 1970s, respectively, are currently the brand’s foundation.